braze-inc/braze-docs/_docs/_help/help_articles/push/reducing_payload_size.md

 If you can't launch a push campaign or Canvas step because your push payload is too large, check out these tips for reducing your push notification payload size.

+{% alert note %}
-> Our maximum payload size is **3,807 bytes**.
+Our maximum payload size is **3,807 bytes**.
 If your push exceeds this size, the message may not be sent.
 As a best practice, keep your payload to a few hundred bytes.
+{% endalert %}

 ## What is a push payload?